knowledgecode/WebSocket-for-Android/README.md

 ## Usage
 ### WebSocket(url[, protocols, options])
 The WebSocket(url, protocols, options) constructor takes one, two or three arguments.
 The first argument, url, specifies the URL to which to connect.
 The second, protocols, is either a string or an array of strings.
 The Third, options, is the unique argument of this plugin is object.
-Details are as follows.
+Options details are as follows.

     var options = {
         origin: 'websocket-is-fun.com',